dotnet/docs-maui/docs/fundamentals/triggers.md

 ### Apply a trigger using a style

 Triggers can also be added to a `Style` declaration on a control, in a page, or an application `ResourceDictionary`.
-The following example declares an *implicit* style for all `Entry` controls on the page:
+The following example declares an *implicit* style for all <xref:Microsoft.Maui.Controls.Entry> controls on the page:

 ```xaml
 <ContentPage.Resources>